superlinked/VectorHub/docs/articles/retrieval_augmented_generation_eval_qdrant_arize.md

 from llama_index.core import Settings from llama_index.vector_stores.qdrant import QdrantVectorStore from phoenix.trace import suppress_tracing

-## Uncomment it if you'd like to use FastEmbed instead of OpenAI
+## Uncomment the following if you'd like to use OpenAI Embeddings instead of FastEmbed
+#from llama_index.embeddings.openai import OpenAIEmbedding

 ## For the complete list of supported models, please check https://qdrant.github.io/fastembed/examples/Supported_Models/
 from llama_index.embeddings.fastembed import FastEmbedEmbedding